Superflows-AI/docs/docs/08-api-specification/02-confirm.md

 ---

-**conversation_id** `number | null` _Required_
+**conversation_id** `number` _Required_

-The id returned in the previous response in this conversation.
-If this is the first message of the conversation, pass `null`
+The id returned in the previous response in this conversation where confirmation was required.

 ---

 **confirm** `boolean` _Required_

-Whether to stream the response, allowing the ‘typing’ UX seen in ChatGPT.
-If true, partial message chunks will be sent as they become available. **Only streaming API is available, so set to `true` or leave out this parameter.**
+Whether the user confirmed the action should be taken or not.
+Set to `true` or `false`.

 ---